BluffinMuffin/HandEvaluator/README.md

 =====================================================
 ##Documentation

-The class "HandEvaluator" exposes 2 static "Evaluate" methods that you can use.
+The class `HandEvaluators` exposes 2 static "Evaluate" methods that you can use.
- * **`HandEvaluationResult Evaluate(params string[] cards)`**
+ * **`HandEvaluationResult Evaluate(IEnumerable<string> playerCards, IEnumerable<string> communityCards, EvaluatorTypeEnum type)`**

-   This method evaluates the best hand found with the given cards.
+   This method evaluates the best hand found with the given player cards and the given community cards.
 Cards are given in the 'vs' format where `v = [2,3,4,5,6,7,8,9,10,J,Q,K,A]` and `s = [S,D,H,C]`.
 Example: '3S','4C' means a three of spades and a four of clubs.

-A minimum of 5 cards must be given to be evaluated.
+   A total minimum of 5 cards must be given to be evaluated.

    In texas hold'em, you would send the 2 cards of the player, and the five cards on the board.

+   In omaha hold'em, you would send the 4 cards of the player, and the five cards on the board.

+   The *type* parameter define what type of hand evaluation will be applied.
+   Supported type are:
+   * TexasHoldEm
+   * OmahaHoldEm

    See **HandEvaluationResult** below for more information on the output.

- * **`IEnumerable<IGrouping<int, EvaluatedCardHolder>> Evaluate(params IStringCardsHolder[] cardHolders)`**
+ * **`IEnumerable<IGrouping<int, EvaluatedCardHolder>> Evaluate(EvaluatorTypeEnum type, params IStringCardsHolder[] cardHolders)`**

    This method evaluates and ranks the different CardHolders.
-CardHolders implements IStringCardsHolder who simply have a `string[] StringCards` property.
-The cards of the CardHolder includes pocket cards and board cards.
-They will come back grouped by rank (where 1 is the best rank).
+CardHolders implements IStringCardsHolder who simply have a `IEnumerable<string> PlayerCards` property and a `IEnumerable<string> CommunityCards` property.

+   The cards of the CardHolder includes player cards and community cards.

+   CardHolders will come back grouped by rank (where 1 is the best rank).

+   The *type* parameter define what type of hand evaluation will be applied.
+   Supported type are:
+   * TexasHoldEm
+   * OmahaHoldEm

    See **EvaluatedCardHolder** below for more information on the output.

 ####HandEvaluationResult